zydou/arti/crates/tor-socksproto/README.md

    of the individual handshakes that most other SOCKS implementations don't expose.
-(For example, if we are told to connect to a raw IP address, the type of the handshake can help us guess whether that IP address came from a DNS response–in which case we should warn about a possible DNS leak.)
+(For example, if we are told to connect to a raw IP address, the type of the handshake can help us guess whether that IP address came from a DNS response – in which case we should warn about a possible DNS leak.)

 Currently, `tor-socksproto` does no networking code: it _only_